-BU-GATA was organized and created by a group of Latino tenants in 1992 to stop displacement of low-income residents from an apartment complex.
-As the organization grew, residents began to broaden BU-GATA’s focus to include community stability, and, in 1998, addressed another neighborhood need – youth leadership development – by creating the Buckingham Youth Brigade (BYB).
+BU-GATA, a multi-issue organization, was organized and created by a group of Latino tenants in 1992 to stop the displacement of low-income residents from an apartment complex.
+As the organization grew residents began to broaden BU-GATA’s focus to include community stability and in 1998, addressed another neighborhood need – youth leadership development – by creating the Buckingham Youth Brigade (BYB).
 In 2010 BU-GATA started the Junior BYB program for elementary and middle school students.
+From inception BU-GATA has tenants at its core focus while also working to remove barriers and obstacles that affect the Latino and immigrant community.

 BU-GATA advocates for affordable housing, partners and collaborates with other community organizations for the production and preservation of affordable housing in Arlington County, Virginia.

-BU-GATA works with Arlington County renter community education renters about tenant rights and responsibilities, landlord rights and responsibilities, and educate tenants on how to resolve tenant-landlord issues that may arise during the tenancy.
+BU-GATA works with Arlington County renter community to educate renters about tenant rights&responsibilities, landlord rights&responsibilities, and educate tenants on how to resolve tenant-landlord issues that may arise during the tenancy.